Operation Grim Beeper

 According to Reuters and multiple intelligence sources, the agents who built the pagers designed a battery that concealed a small but potent charge of plastic explosive and a novel detonator that was invisible even to X-ray scans.

-An elaborate backstory was developed to give the special battery, labelled LI-BT783, a plausible backstory and market history, complete with fake customer reviews and a YouTube marketing video.
+An elaborate backstory was developed to give this special battery, labelled LI-BT783, a plausible backstory and market history, complete with fake customer reviews and a YouTube marketing video.

 In September 2023, webpages and images featuring the Apollo Gold AR-924 pager and its battery were added to apollosystemshk.com, a website that claimed it had a license to distribute Gold Apollo products, as well as the rugged pager and its bulky power source.